 Natural Resources and Small Acreage

 Boulder County has more than 5,000 properties from 1-100 acres totaling over 37,000 acres.
-This page is for those small acreage managers.
+This page is for those small acreage managers and anyone with wildlife questions.

-This progam area is headed by Sharon Bokan, Small Acreage Management Coordinator.
+This program area is managed by Sharon Bokan, Small Acreage Management Coordinator.

 Small Acreage Management (SAM) Program